-This guide will help you run PDFTron samples and integrate a free trial of the PDFTron SDK into Python applications on macOS.
+This guide will help you run PDFTron samples and integrate a free trial of the PDFTron SDK into Python applications on Linux.
 Your free trial includes unlimited trial usage and support from solution engineers.

 There are two ways to use PDFTron with Python:

 This guide will help you get started by building your own wrapper.
 You can find more information about using the precompiled library .

 Make a directory to store the wrappers and navigate into that directory.

 Clone the uncompiled PDFNet wrappers project by executing